contiv/vpp/README.md

 ```

 #### Step 4 (Optional): Joining your nodes
-If you have more than one workers, you can now join them into the cluster
+If you have more than one worker nodes, you can now join them into the cluster
 as described in the [kubeadm manual][5].

+NOTE: multi-node clusters are currently not supported.
+They will be available
+shortly.

 #### Step 5: Verifying the installation
 You can go ahead and deploy some PODs, e.g.: